Azure/MCP/README.md

 ## Why API Management is Crucial for Remote MCP Servers

 Because remote MCP servers are exposed to the internet, they greatly benefit from API Management solutions.
 This allows teams to apply well-established governance and security practices, ensuring consistency and control across distributed systems.
-API Management provides crucial features for these remote connections:
+[Azure API Management](https://aka.ms/apimlove) provides crucial features for these remote connections:
 - **Centralized Security**: Enforcing authentication, authorization, and threat protection for all incoming requests to the MCP server.
 - **Traffic Management**: Handling high volumes of requests from many AI agents, rate limiting, and caching.
 - **Monitoring and Analytics**: Gaining insights into how AI agents are using the MCP server and its underlying API tools.
 - **Discovery and Governance**: Making remote MCP servers discoverable for AI developers and maintaining consistency across multiple MCP server deployments.

-## Capabilities of API Management and MCP
+## Capabilities of Azure API Management and MCP

 ### Expose Existing APIs as MCP Servers
 Expose any APIM-managed REST API as a remote MCP server (SSE & Streamable HTTP)